Muhammad Ali Malkani: Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-87 THATTA-IV in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-87 THATTA-IV in the 2013 Pakistani general election.

+Prior to 2016 he served in cabinet as Minister for Industries and before that Minister of tourism.
 In August 2016, he was into Sindh's provincial cabinet of Chief Minister Syed Murad Ali Shah and was made Provincial Minister of Sindh for livestock and fisheries.
 In May 2017, he was given the additional ministerial portfolio of Environment, Climate Change and Coastal Development.

+Furthermore, he was elected MPA from Ps-74 Sujawal (II) and was inducted to the cabinet of Syed Murad Ali shah and given portfolio of Universities and boards till current day.
+In a later cabinet reshuffle on 15 November 2024 Muhammad Ali Malkani was made the Provincial Minister for Livestock and Fisheries.